xtopheryoungs/CodeQuestArcade/1-saveTheArcade/tutorials/3-sequencing.md

 The ``||agent:agent set block or item||`` puts something in the agent's inventory, and ``||agent:agent place||`` makes the agent place a block or item from its inventory (default slot = 1).

-Code is a sequence of steps being executed in order.
+Code is a sequence of steps to be executed in order.

 ```template